In New England all hard-shell clams are

 2 1/2 cups diced new potatoes

-4 cups milk or half-n-half
+4 cups milk or half-and-half (light cream)

 8 teaspoons unsalted butter